DanBaloiu/recipe-share-site/README.md

 			![Rating bug — after](staticfiles/images/rating_after.png)

-- **8.3 — AI-assisted performance & UX improvements**: AI suggested pragmatic UX improvements that were implemented, such as:
+- **3 — AI-assisted performance & UX improvements**: AI suggested pragmatic UX improvements that were implemented, such as:
 	- Adding Bootstrap layout and spacing to auth and form pages for consistent, mobile-friendly UX.
 	- Introducing admin-facing pending-count badges and a lightweight moderation interface to improve content moderation workflow (fewer backend-only admin steps).
 	These suggestions were implemented conservatively and manually verified in the browser.

-- **8.4 — AI-assisted test generation**: GitHub Copilot has been used to help draft unit test scaffolding and example test cases (for model helpers, view permissions, and form validation).
-Test code is being reviewed and adjusted to align with the project's logic; a focused test suite will be added to `recipes/tests.py` and documented in `TESTING.md` (see planned tasks).
+- **4 — AI-assisted test generation**: GitHub Copilot has been used to help draft unit test scaffolding and example test cases (for model helpers, view permissions, and form validation).
+Test code is being reviewed and adjusted to align with the project's logic; a focused test suite will be added to `recipes/tests.py` and the test report / instructions will be documented in this `README.md` (see Testing section above).

 How AI was used responsibly
 - All AI-generated code and suggestions were reviewed by the developer.
 Where generated code did not exactly match project conventions or requirements, it was edited and tested manually.